 Where is the Keystone XL Pipeline?

-The 1,210-mile Keystone XL pipeline would have delivered crude oil from Canada to the USA.
-Taking a more direct route south than the existing Keystone Pipeline.
+The 1,210-mile Keystone XL pipeline route would have delivered crude oil from Canada to the USA.
+Taking a more direct path south than the existing Keystone Pipeline.

-The Keystone XL proposed route, like the existing Keystone Pipeline system, would have began in Hardisty, Alberta Canada and extended south to Steele City, Nebraska, passing through Canadian Provinces of Alberta and Saskatchewan and the States of Montana, South Dakota and Nebraska.
+The Keystone XL proposed route, like the existing Keystone Pipeline system, would have began in Hardisty, Alberta Canada and extended south to Steele City, passing through Canadian Provinces of Alberta and Saskatchewan and continued south to the American States of Montana, South Dakota and Nebraska.

 “Is a slap in the face to the thousands of union workers who are already a part of this safe and sustainable project.
 President Biden inherits a strong American energy picture – marked by low household energy costs, record emissions reductions and less reliance on foreign energy."